MIRACLE-Center/CTPelvic1K/readme.md

 ```
 Pengbo Liu, Hu Han, Yuanqi Du, Heqin Zhu, Yinhao Li, Feng Gu, Honghu Xiao, Jun Li, Chunpeng Zhao, Li Xiao, Xinbao Wu,
 S.Kevin Zhou.
-Deep Learning to Segment Pelvic Bones: Large-scale CT Datasets and Baseline Models. arXiv: 2012.08721 (2020).
+Deep Learning to Segment Pelvic Bones: Large-scale CT Datasets and Baseline Models. arXiv:2012.08721 (2020).
 ```
 This repository is still work in progress.
 Annotations will continue to be enriched with other bone structures and other further applications.
 If you encounter any problems while using **CTPelvic1K** dataset, please let us know.

 # Downloading the CTPelvic1K Dataset
-In order to facilitate everyone to download the CTPelvic1K and to respect the sub-datasets used in our dataset that have been open-sourced.
-We upload our work (**annotations and new collected clinical data**) to a single link and also attach the links of other **public** datasets used in our whole dataset.
+In order to facilitate everyone to download the CTPelvic1K and to respect the sub-datasets used in our dataset that have been open-sourced we upload our work (**annotations and new collected clinical data**) to a single link and also attach the links of other **public** datasets used in our whole dataset.

 ### Annotations and new collected clinical data: